SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/create.md

     > [!NOTE]
     > The list also contains any custom workflow stages created in the system.

-9. If you select a date in the **Valid to** field, the entry's status is changed to **Expired** on this date.
+1. If you select a date in the **Valid to** field, the entry's status is changed to **Expired** on this date.
 After that it will not be available to anyone except the FAQ administrators.
 They will be warned that the entry is expired.
 This may be relevant in connection with marketing campaigns.
 If you enter no date here, the FAQ entry will remain available permanently.

-10. In the **Attachment** field, you can add one or more documents as attachments to the request:
+1. In the **Attachment** field, you can add one or more documents as attachments to the request:

     1. Click **Choose file** next to **Attachment**.
     2. In the dialog, browse to the document you require.
     3. Click ![icon][img1] to add the attachment.
     4. Repeat this procedure to add more attachments.

-11. In the **Link** field, you can add one or more addresses of relevant websites:
+1. In the **Link** field, you can add one or more addresses of relevant websites:

     1. In the field to the left, enter the name to be displayed for the link.
     2. In the field on the right, enter the actual web address after `http://`
     3. Click ![icon][img1] **Add** to add the link.
     4. Repeat this procedure to add more links.

-12. Go to the **Question** tab.
+1. Go to the **Question** tab.

-13. Enter the question that you want the FAQ entry to contain.
+1. Enter the question that you want the FAQ entry to contain.
 By default, the first message in the request is pasted into the **Question** tab.

     > [!TIP]
     > Click ![icon][img2] and select a language to spell check the message in that language.

-14. Go to the **Answer** tab and enter the answer.
+1. Go to the **Answer** tab and enter the answer.
 By default, the next messages in the request are pasted into the **Answer** tab.

-15. Click **OK**.
+1. Click **OK**.
 The **FAQ Entry** screen is displayed, and your proposed FAQ entry is sent to the administrator, who can publish it.

 ## Create new FAQ

-1. Select **Knowledge base** > **FAQ**.
+1. Go to ![icon][img4] **Main menu** in the top bar and select **Knowledge base** > **FAQ**.

 1. Go to the folder you want to put the FAQ entry in.
 If it does not yet exist, you can [create a new folder][2].